gyselax/gyselalibxx/src/math_tools/README.md

 Functions for calculating derivatives with different methods:

-- `partial_derivatives.hpp` : calculate derivatives using spline interpolation
+- `spline_partial_derivatives.hpp` : calculate derivatives using spline interpolation
+- `central_fdm_partial_derivatives.hpp` : calculate derivatives using Finite Difference Method.
+At the boundary, order one left and right FDM derivatives are used

 ## Utility tools